-Valencia’s emblematic painter, Joaquin Sorolla goes on sale at Sotheby’s in London on 13th December 2017, when four of his paintings go under the auctioneer’s hammmer.
+Valencia’s emblematic painter, Joaquin Sorolla went on sale at Sotheby’s in London on 13th December 2017, when four of his paintings went under the auctioneer’s hammmer.

-The works are ‘Tarde Tormentosa’, (stormy afternoon, painted at the Cabanyal beach in 1904,
+The works were ‘Tarde Tormentosa’, (stormy afternoon, painted at the Cabanyal beach in 1904,

 ‘Naranjos de Alcira’, (Alcira orange trees), ‘La Bilbainita’, (the girl from Bilbao) and ‘Niña en la playa de Valencia’, (girl at the beach in Valencia.